MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 - Usage logs for the protection service

-- Usage logs for the Azure Information Protection clients and RMS client
+- Usage logs for the Microsoft Purview Information Protection client and RMS client

 [!INCLUDE [GDPR-related guidance](./includes/gdpr-intro-sentence.md)]

 ## Viewing personal data that Azure Information Protection uses

-- **Unified labeling client**:
+- **Microsoft Purview Information Protection client**:

-    For the unified labeling client, sensitivity labels and label policies are configured in the Microsoft Purview compliance portal.
+    For the Microsoft Purview Information Protection client, sensitivity labels and label policies are configured in the Microsoft Purview compliance portal.
 For more information, see the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels).

 > [!NOTE]
-> When Azure Information Protection is used to classify and protect documents and emails, email addresses and the users' IP addresses might be saved in log files.
+> When the Microsoft Purview Information Protection client is used to classify and protect documents and emails, email addresses and the users' IP addresses might be saved in log files.
 >

 ### Super users and delegated administrators for the protection service